-Video meeting software such as Zoom, Microsoft Teams, Google Meet, FaceTime, Skype, WhatsApp have become familiar parts of our everyday vocabulary.
-Zoom though, has become the ubiquitous name we reach for, a synonym for every virtual meeting.
+Video meeting software such as Zoom, Microsoft Teams, Google Meet, FaceTime, Skype, and WhatsApp has become a familiar part of our everyday vocabulary.
+Zoom, though, has become the ubiquitous name we reach for, a synonym for every virtual meeting.

 Live Streaming or Zoom?